What This Error Means

 Check Other Devices

-This helps determine if the issue is your device or the network.
+This helps determine whether the issue is your device or your network.

 - Connect another phone or laptop